 What size kegerator do I need?

-Your kegerator's size will depend on how much beer, as well as how many varieties of beer, you will be serving on tap.
+The kegerator, also called a draft beer system or direct draw beer system, is one of the most common pieces of bar equipment.
+The size needed is dictated by how different beers are on tap and how many beers are sold between keg deliveries.
 Kegerators can have one to four taps and, in most cases, each tap will be connected to a different keg.
 That means the number of taps you have will determine the number of types of beer you can serve.
 In some cases, there may be more cabinet spaces than taps, so you can store an extra keg of your most popular beer.

 Is glass or plastic drinkware better for a bar?

 Glass drinkware is often associated with quality in customers' minds, but in some cases plastic is better.
-If your bar is outdoors or in a venue that experiences an excessive amount of broken glasses, you may want to consider changing to plastic.
-Some types of plastic, such as Tritan, have a glass-like appearance while maintaining the durability of plastic.
+If your bar is on a patio, by a pool, on a rooftop, or in a venue that experiences an excessive amount of broken glasses, you may want to consider changing to plastic bar supplies.
+Some types of plastic, such as Tritan, have glass-like appearances while maintaining the durability of plastic.